 Start pouring over the data and find the stories you can turn into meaningful articles.

 You can also turn your data into an infographic.
-Hire an illustrator to bring the data to life. (more about infographics)
+Hire an illustrator to bring the data to life. (find an illustrator)

 The articles you create from your survey data can be used on your own blog or offered to others.
 You are most likely able to create multiple articles and assets from your findings.